Apple Deals: Save on AirPods, iPads, Apple Watches and More at Amazon

 Apple's latest iPad Pro is the ultimate iPad experience, with the astonishing performance of the M2 chip, superfast wireless connectivity, and next-generation Apple Pencil experience.
 Plus powerful productivity features in iPadOS.

-Get a discount on Apple's latest iPad Air models in your choice of blue, purple, pink, space gray or starlight.
+Get a discount on Apple's latest iPad Air models in your choice of blue, purple, pink, space gray or starlight, and be sure to watch your favorite Apple TV+ shows on this device.

 There's nothing more classic than the Apple iPad and for a good reason.
 It has substantial storage, vivid screen resolution, excellent camera capabilities, and a 10-hour battery life making it the leader of the pack.